 Showtime arrives, and so has the big moment.
 The cannon launches with a booming sound across the audience, but the dummy doesn’t even exit the end of the cannon.
 It’s flopped there lifeless.

 “Now it’s funny, it’s not dramatic at all,” said Cooper, “We used it one time, we put it away.
 Somebody from the [Rolling] Stones saw it and sold it to the Stones.
 I think Mick [Jagger] used to straddle it and used it entirely differently than we used it.”

 Zachary Levi Panel April 2019

 Zachary Levi began the panel with storming confidence while addressing the crowd.
 He immediately began answering questions from fans.
 Many of the questions referred to his previous roles as an actor in various geeky productions.

 One fan asked what his most embarrassing moment on any set he’s filmed for has been.

 He continued to describe a day on set in a show where he played Chuck Bartowski in Chuck.
-This particular day on set started very early in the morning and the scene took place in bed in Chuck’s bedroom with his girlfriend.
+This particular day on set started very early in the morning and the scene took place in the bed in Chuck’s bedroom with his girlfriend.
 Levi had very little sleep from the previous day, much less needing to wake early for work.

 While laying in bed, fatigue creeping over Levi more and more every minute, he fell asleep in the middle of the take, in front of the cast and crew with the cameras rolling.

 Though he was asleep, he was in the stage of sleep where he was still aware of everything around him and still asleep.

-After realizing what was happening in the moment, he jumped up from his half-slumber and immediately began his scripted line.
+After realizing what was happening at the moment, he jumped up from his half-slumber and immediately began his scripted line.

 Out of confusion, the crew quietly questioned what Levi did.
 After he awakened, the surprise left, and the crew became positively impressed with Levi’s so-called “acting skills”.
 Levi and his co-star laughed about it after the scene was finished.

-Throughout the duration of the panel, Levi discusses mental disorders/health, a character he voices in Disney’s Tangled as Flynn Rider, and showing the crowd how enthusiastic, energetic, and genuine he is.
+Throughout the duration of the panel, Levi discusses mental disorders/health, a character he voices in Disney’s Tangled as Flynn Rider, and shows the crowd how enthusiastic, energetic, and genuine he is.